 But wait!
 If you’re thinking, what about neatness!?
 What about the table of contents!?

 Let me quickly say, I taught high school.
-The time I gave the students in the beginning of class that I had mentioned?
+I gave students time in the beginning of class that I had mentioned?
 The table of contents?
 All that stuff was simply to help get them organized to set them up for success.
 One big rule I had was if I could not find their assignment, I could not give them credit for it.
 Not where it’s supposed to be?
 Zero credit.
 Don’t come to me the next day saying it was there.
 I’d write notes where it was supposed to be saying it’s missing or out of order to prevent that.

 But if that’s not your style, I’ve got you covered.

-Sometimes, in the beginning of the year, I’d do random neatness checks as quiz grades with some of my classes.
+For instance, in the beginning of the year, I’d do random neatness checks as quiz grades with some of my classes.
 This was to help train their executive functioning to be on top of their organization.

 You can download the neatness check rubric here.

-If you use digital interactive science notebooks in your classroom, you’re probably wondering how to grade them.
+If you use digital interactive notebooks in your classroom, you’re probably wondering how to grade them.
 The theme here is preventing teacher burnout.
 So how do you grade without wasting 56 hours each day? 😉 Simple: create a self-grading Google Form with 10-20 questions for each digital ISN.
 There are different ways to do this.

 One way: make it an open notebook quiz that has everything to do with how the students were expected to interpret the information and not necessarily the text.
 For example, one question might be “on page/slide 14 of your notebook, you were asked to build a diagram.
 Which order were the objects in?”
 Or, “On the energy pyramid you built on slide 11, which organism was found at the third trophic level?”